 Yes, date night is that important and making room for it in your budget is well worth the time and energy.
 That’s why we create our date night boxes with that in mind.
-With subscription plans starting at less than $20 a month, we want to encourage couples to keep on dating!
+With subscription plans starting at $20 a month, we want to encourage couples to keep on dating!

 STEP TWO: COORDINATE YOUR SCHEDULES

 Money is the number one reason we give up date night.
 The second is time.

 Now that you have your date night budget, talk with your partner and create a monthly outline of each of your schedules.
 What days do you each work?
 What other responsibilities do you have (soccer practice, PTA meetings, church functions, etc.)?